andy-ahmedov/task_manager_client/README.md

 ## ABOUT ##

-This is a service written in Go that provides a user-friendly interface for managing users and books via a REST API.
-The service supports user registration and authentication using JWT tokens, ensuring security and efficiency.
-The service provides the ability to create, update, delete and obtain information about books, access to which is limited to authenticated users.
+This is a service written in Go that provides a convenient command line interface for working with tasks.
+You can add, delete, change and receive tasks.

-Swagger documentation is provided for the convenience of users and developers.
-Interaction with the audit-log-server is carried out via gRPC to write activity logs to the MongoDB database.

-The service uses PostgreSQL to store information about users, books, and refresh tokens, and MongoDB to store logs.
-Both databases run in Docker containers for ease of deployment and scalability.

-Final technology stack: Go, Gin, REST API, gRPC, PostgreSQL, MongoDB, Docker, JWT.
-This service is an excellent example of modern, secure and scalable web development.

 <hr>